kdheepak/blog/content/37-advent-of-code-2020.md

 part2() = day22()[2]
 ```

-Julia allows using unicode symbols as part of variable names.
+Julia allows using unicode symbols as part of variable names which can make for some pretty looking code.

 ## [Day 23: Crab Cups](https://adventofcode.com/2020/day/23)

+This puzzle took me a while to figure out.
+I went way to long looking for patterns in each state.
+Thanks to some helpful tips from fellow Julia solvers, I re-wrote it from scratch using a Linked List.

+The key idea is here to manage the ordering in a separate data structure.
+Using a linked list for example is a common solution to this problem.

-Here's a solution by [Nicolas Viennot](https://github.com/nviennot) based on exchanging ideas with [Teo ShaoWei](https://github.com/Teo-ShaoWei):
+Here's a solution by [Nicolas Viennot](https://github.com/nviennot) based on exchanging ideas with [Teo ShaoWei](https://github.com/Teo-ShaoWei) that manages to do that quite elegantly:

 ```julia
 readInput() = parse.(Int32, collect(strip(read("src/day23/input.txt", String))))